 Your estate planner plays a valuable role in your life from when you hire them until years after your death, and reaching out is a small way to show that they remain invested in you until the end.

-Our committed law team has extensive certification in New York estate planning, and we tailor every estate plan to meet each client’s unique needs and desires.
+Our committed law team has extensive experience in New York estate planning, and we tailor every estate plan to meet each client’s unique needs and desires.
 We’re committed to helping you create a comprehensive plan that allows you to feel confident in your end-of-life goals.

 Disclaimer: The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal advice from the individual author or the law firm, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.